You Are Here > Baseball-Reference.com > Bullpen > Paul Konerko - BR Bullpen

 [edit] Biographical Information

-Paul Konerko is a 5-time All-Star who has hit 396 home runs in the majors through 2011.
+Paul Konerko is a six-time All-Star who has hit more than 400 home runs in the majors.

 In the 1993 World Junior Championship, Konerko manned third base for the US and hit .387 with a .613 slugging percentage, 9 runs and 11 RBI.
 He led the Silver Medal winners in RBI and home runs.

 He was selected by the Los Angeles Dodgers with the 13th pick in the first round of the 1994 amateur draft.
 In 1997, he was named the Minor League Player of the Year by Baseball America and Baseball Weekly and was named Pacific Coast League MVP.
 However, he struggled at the plate when called up by the Dodgers, and during the 1998 season, he was traded to the Cincinnati Reds, who in turn traded him to the Chicago White Sox following the season.
 The Sox installed him as their everyday first baseman, and he responded by becoming one of the better hitters in the majors.
-He has hit at least 40 homers twice and driven in at least 100 runs three times.
-He also made the All-Star team twice and played an integral role in the 2005 White Sox run to the World Series.
-Following the 2005 season, he became a free agent, but despite lucrative offers from the Baltimore Orioles and Los Angeles Angels, he signed a $60 million, 5 year deal to return to the Sox.
+He hit 40 or more homers in both 2004 and 2005 and drove in at least 100 runs four times between 2002 and 2006.
+He also made the All-Star team three times, in 2002, 2005 and 2006 and played an integral role in the White Sox's run to a World Series title in 2005.
+He hit five homers in the postseason, including one in Game 2 of the World Series facing the Houston Astros, a 7th-inning grand slam off Chad Qualls that put the Sox ahead, 6-4.
+Following that season, he became a free agent, but despite lucrative offers from the Baltimore Orioles and Los Angeles Angels, he signed a $60-million, five-year deal to return to the Sox in 2006.

-The 2004 and 2005 seasons represent a return to grace, as he had taken much criticism for his 2003 year in which he hit only .234 with 18 home runs.
-2004 and 2005 also allowed Konerko to shine for the first time on a team where he had previously played fourth fiddle to Frank Thomas, Magglio Ordonez, and Carlos Lee.
-However, while he has become the biggest star on the White Sox, he has yet to achieve major prominence in the league, having never finished higher than sixth in the MVP voting.
+The 2004 and 2005 seasons represented a return to grace, as he had taken much criticism for his 2003 year in which he hit only .234 with 18 home runs.
+The next two seasons also allowed Konerko to shine for the first time on a team where he had previously played fourth fiddle to Frank Thomas, Magglio Ordonez, and Carlos Lee.
+However, while he became the biggest star on the White Sox, he never achieved major prominence in the league, having never finished higher than fifth in the MVP voting, in 2010.

 [edit] Notable Achievements